ethanpinter/ethanpinter/README.md

 Student Researcher
 ------------------

 I am currently a Junior attending The Pennsylvania State University studying Cybersecurity Analytics & Operations with a focus in Law and Policy.
 I anticipate completing my undergraduate degree in the spring of 2024, then moving into a master's program.
-My current work involves lab design and implementation in a browser-based virtual machine.
+My most recent work involves lab design and implementation in a browser-based virtual machine.
 With this environment, I intend to strengthen the knowledge and working experience of students within a terminal environment, as the information science industry revolves around this tool.

 *   🌍  I'm based in State College, Pennsylvania
 *   ✉️  You can contact me at [ethanpinter@psu.edu](mailto:ethanpinter@psu.edu)